molecule/molecule.github.io/_trips/northern-lights-in-northern-sweden.md

 Some tips about the Northern Lights:
 - They don't stick around for very long, so if someone says they see them: run!
 - There are various "Aurora Forecast" apps but they didn't seem particularly reliable.
-The best night we saw had a KP rating of 2.33, the third night had a rating of 2.37 and one morning around 3am had a rating of 4.33 but we saw absolutely nothing.
+The first night we saw them fill the entire sky had a KP rating of 2.33, the third night we saw the brightest had a rating of 2.37, and one morning around 3am had a rating of 4.33 but we saw absolutely nothing.
 - At the abisko.net hostel, the fastest way to a dark place is to walk to the hill behind the area, towards the dog kennels.
 Really nice view of the lake and pretty far from the lights by the highway.
 Walking out on the lake was also excellent but took much longer to get there.
 - The best time according to a local is between 11-1am when it's dark enough.
 - When planning your trip, pay attention to the moon cycles for when you'll be there: the darker the better.